 A passionate myrmecologist, Mark has described several new species of ants – including the subterranean Leptanilla voldemort – and co-authored a landmark study estimating that Earth is home to 20 quadrillion ants, whose biomass exceeds that of all wild birds and mammals combined.

 Mark serves on the editorial boards of Insect Conservation and Diversity and Asian Myrmecology.
-He is also guest-editing special issues on invertebrate invasions (Cambridge Prisms: Extinction) and nocturnal ecology (BMC Ecology and Evolution).

 Mark Wong